DCollinsOwuor/website/content/authors/admin/_index.md

 - Visitors
 ---

 Collins holds a PhD in Virus Genomics and Bioinformatics.
-He is currently using advanced molecular techniques for genomics and diagnostics of viral pathogens and developing advanced bioinformatics pipelines for analyses of pathogen sequence data.
+His current research utilizes advanced diagnostics, genomics, and bioinformatics for the analyses of pathogen genome data.

 His research interests, which aim to inform public health interventions, include molecular epidemiology of emerging and re-emerging viral pathogens that are associated with infectious diseases, for example, influenza virus and SARS-CoV-2 virus.
-His current research seeks to: determine how closely “related” or similar viruses are to one another genetically; monitor how viruses change over time, genetically; identify genetic changes that affect virus’ properties, for example, genetic changes associated with faster virus spread, causing severe disease; and monitor for genetic changes in zoonotic viruses circulating in animal populations that could enable them to infect humans.